 The GPU itself has 10 (LA0-9) address pins.
-A 20-bit address should give a theoretical 32MB roof in this case.
-The PSone apparently had 2MB of VRAM without using half because the address pins were not connected, and the GPU would do bounds wrapping...?
+A 20-bit address should give a theoretical 32Mbit roof in this case.
+The PSone apparently had 2MB of VRAM without using half because some address pins were not connected, and the GPU would do bounds wrapping...?

 In conclusion: Because the various ASICs are now out of production and would have to be remade for this silly project anyways, I guess the memory controllers could be given a mode switch to solve compatibility issues arising from a different memory mapping.
 Might have to be adapted to more modern DRAM too.
 During the end of its life, the Playstation was sold for a mere $100 due to the economy of scale.
 About the price of the new Classic which has considerably less candy inside!

 That's enough text, here's another drawing.
 The Sony's HitBit machines had a similar mecha on some box covers and in promo material.
 Placeholder for the pilot.
 Maybe a proper mascot should ride it.

 Grim-cute Spyro alt-universe.
 But what is it about?

 Alien life.
 Most Spyro enemies are just animals or variants of blob-men with cartoon eyes, and that can only be expanded upon so far for a galaxy-wide fauna.
 I think I saw a Yith creature somewhere so that's interesting.

 Starflight ran on a 1986 computer and was fairly complex, but it didn't have elaborate ground environments which is the hard part of space exploration games, procedural or not.